lilyjma/Flask-React-Postgres/README.md

         }
     ```

    Save this info in your favorite editor.
-In the next step, you'll set *appId* as an environment variable called 'AZURE_CLIENT_ID', and in a later step, you'll also set *tenant* as 'AZURE_TENANT_ID'and *password* as 'AZURE_CLIENT_SECRET'.
+In the next step, you'll set *appId* as an environment variable called AZURE_CLIENT_ID, and in a later step, you'll also set *tenant* as AZURE_TENANT_ID and *password* as AZURE_CLIENT_SECRET.

 5. Authorize the service principal to perform operations in your key vault: